This website presents a new way of organizing human knowledge. The website servers two main purposes:

 Unfortunately, organizing and teaching knowledge in disconnected categories imposes a fundamental limitation on a person’s, an organization’s and humanity’s problem-solving capabilities.

 KnowledgeMap.me uses tags to map knowledge.
 Tags seem the best current way to do this.

 The key to tags is that they are non-hierarchical.
 This means that we can stop thinking about a piece of knowledge as belonging in a certain place and start thinking of it as having multiple connections.

-At the center of knowledgemap.me’s organization of knowledge is the Resource.
-A Resource can be anything – a book, lecture, tutorial, course, document, etc. Each Resource has tags.
-A Resource can have all kinds of tags, without limitation, therefore there can be all kinds of connections.
-Using some of the examples above, a certain scientific paper, entered as a Resource, can have the tags psychology, neurology, immunology and endocrinology, among others.
-A book on anatomy can have the tags chairs and designing, while a lecture on a new kind of material can have the tag chairs.
+At the center of KnowledgeMap.me’s organization of knowledge is the informational Resource.
+A Resource can be anything – a note, lecture, tutorial, course, document, research paper, hands-on training, etc. Each Resource has tags.
+A Resource can have a variety of tags, more general and more specific ones, allowing it to have those connections.
+Using some of the examples above, a scientific paper can have the tags psychology, neurology, immunology and endocrinology, among others.
+A book on anatomy can have the tags chairs and design, while a lecture on a new kind of material can have the tag chairs.

-People on knowledgemap.me enter Resources that they find useful, and they enter tags and other data that describes the Resource.
-This data now becomes searchable.
-A person searching for information on chairs can now discover Resources on human anatomy, new materials and a variety of other subjects that could be relevant.
+A person searching for information on chairs can now discover informational Resources on human anatomy, new materials and a variety of other knowledge that has been identified as relevant.

 The Problem of Information Overload